 Apps, Stubs, and entrypoints

-Every object in Modal is attached to a Stub.
-This includes things like functions, secrets, and images.
-A Stub is a description of how to construct a Modal application.
-When you run or deploy a Stub, it creates an ephemeral or a deployed App, respectively.
+An App is the object that represents an application running on Modal.
+Every other object in Modal is attached to some App, including Functions, Secrets, and Images.
+When you run or deploy an App, it creates an ephemeral or a deployed App, respectively.

 You can view a list of all currently running Apps on the apps page.

-An ephemeral app is created when you use the modal run CLI command, or the stub.run method.
-This creates a temporary app that only exists for the duration of your script.
+An ephemeral App is created when you use the modal run CLI command, or the app.run method.
+This creates a temporary App that only exists for the duration of your script.

-Ephemeral apps are stopped automatically when the calling program exits, or when the server detects that the client is no longer connected (use --detach in order to keep the app running even after the client exits).
+Ephemeral Apps are stopped automatically when the calling program exits, or when the server detects that the client is no longer connected.
+You can use --detach in order to keep an ephemeral App running even after the client exits.

-A deployed app is created using the modal deploy CLI command.
-The app is persisted indefinitely until you delete it from the web UI.
-Functions in a deployed app that have an attached schedule will be run on a schedule.
+A deployed App is created using the modal deploy CLI command.
+The App is persisted indefinitely until you delete it via the web UI.
+Functions in a deployed App that have an attached schedule will be run on a schedule.
 Otherwise, you can invoke them manually using web endpoints or Python.

-Deployed apps are named via the Stub constructor.
+Deployed Apps are named via the App constructor.
 Re-deploying an existing App (based on the name) will update it in place.

-You can register a local entrypoint using the @stub.local_entrypoint() decorator.
+You can register a local entrypoint using the @app.local_entrypoint() decorator.
 You can also use a regular Modal function as an entrypoint, in which case only the code in global scope is executed locally.

 Argument parsing